 Sintra Lisbon, Portugal Travel Guide

-Sintra's surroundings comprise the coastal charm of Cascais, the dramatic cliffs of Cabo da Roca, the surfing village Ericeira, the monumental Palace-Convent of Mafra, and the elegant Royal Palace of Queluz.
+Sintra's surroundings comprise the coastal charm of Cascais, the dramatic cliffs of Cabo da Roca, the surfing village Ericeira, the monumental Palace-Convent of Mafra, and the elegant The Monarch's residence of Queluz.

 Explore a range of experiences from beaches to grand historical sites.

-Consider the ways in which to make the most of your travel time to nearby points of interest.
+Consider the ways in which to make the most of your time it takes to get to nearby points of interest.

 Tours often streamline logistics, covering several locations in a day.
 Transportation is included, and a guide often shares context.